 Please check with us for details if you would like to extend the duration of your cover.

-For full details of the cover available, please take a look at the policy booklet and key facts documents.
+For full details of the cover available, please take a look at the policy booklet.
 It’s important that you are also aware of the exclusions that are imposed by each insurer.
 The policy booklets also explain these to you.

 Of course, we are always happy to talk you through the details of each insurance policy.
 Call us on 01480 402 460.